 We like to eat the berries as we pick them, as some sort of delectable and forbidden candy, and then we travel on foot to neighboring houses to see if anyone will buy them.
 I don't charge much, because I know if I do no one will buy and my trip will be made pointless.
 If they're cheap, they might have pity on us and buy them anyway, so I usually charge around eight dollars for half of a five-gallon bucket.
 Thankfully, a lot of the older women around here like to purchase them because they like making jams, pies, and preserves.

 It's a little out of the way, but I also like going to the Mellarks' place.
-While the wife is always disdainful towards me, treating me as if I am not fit to look at let alone speak to her, the husband is always very kind.
-Many times he pays me double or triple because, as he says, "these blackberries will be perfect for the tarts!"
+While the wife is always disdainful towards me - treating me as if I am not fit to look at, let alone speak, to her - the husband is always very kind.
+Many times he pays me double or triple because, as he says, "These blackberries will be perfect for the tarts!"
 He owns a bakery in town, but I haven't been inside of it for years, since before my father died.
-I don't really go into town much anymore, except in passing while on the bus to school or when Gale will take me.
-Mr. Mellark usually gives me some cheese buns or cinnamon rolls to eat, and always insists on giving me a ride back home.
-I never let him go down the driveway to see where I live though.
+I don't really go into town much anymore, except in passing while on the bus to school, or when Gale will take me.
+Mr. Mellark usually gives me some cheese buns or cinnamon rolls to eat, and he always insists on giving me a ride back home.
+I never let him go down the driveway to see where I live, though.

 It's a little after noon when I drop my pole and Prim off at the house.
 In this heat, I don't want her taking the strenuous trip with me.
 I tell her to stay outside, out of view of Snow, until I get back.